 - Leave it for a couple of minutes and repeat the process if streaks start to appear again.
 This will remove streaking and burnishes the French polish giving it a glass-like finish.

-Never have a dull looking wooden furniture again with these easy tips on French polishing.
+Never have dull-looking wooden furniture again with these easy tips on French polishing.
 What would you like to see next?
 Leave a comment below!